jpallas/wibbly-wobbly/README.md

 - Oracle's `TIMESTAMP WITH LOCAL TIME ZONE` is a variant of `TIMESTAMP WITH TIME ZONE` that "normalizes" stored data to the database time zone and uses the session time zone on retrieval.
 Presumably this only affects display and not calculation.
 The database time zone (`DBTIMEZONE`) is usually UTC.

+## Notes for BigQuery
+- Avro has date, time, and timestamp [logical types](https://avro.apache.org/docs/current/spec.html#Logical+Types).
+There is no Avro type that BigQuery will import as `DATETIME`.

 ## Notes for Java
 - `java.sql.Timestamp` is a local date-time, but conversion to `java.time.Instant` treats it as UTC, as does `getTime`.